siderolabs/talos/website/content/v1.6/talos-guides/configuration/patching.md

 When patching a multi-document machine configuration, following rules apply:

-- for each document in the patch, the document is merged with the respective document in the machine configuration (matching by `kind`, `apiVersion` and `name` for named documentes)
+- for each document in the patch, the document is merged with the respective document in the machine configuration (matching by `kind`, `apiVersion` and `name` for named documents)
 - if the patch document doesn't exist in the machine configuration, it is appended to the machine configuration

+The strategic merge patch itself might be a multi-document YAML, and each document will be applied as a patch to the base machine configuration.

 ### RFC6902 (JSON Patches)